 What are Scones?

 Scones are sort of biscuit, sort of muffin.
 Some can be heavy; others are light and fluffy with flaky layers.
 They go well with coffee, tea, breakfast, brunch, or snack time.
-I love to make savory scones to go with a pot of soup or stew!
+I love making savory scones with a pot of soup or stew!

 Scones are much easier to make than you think!
-Scones are considered sweet (or savory) single-serve bread that is often enjoyed with a cup of tea or coffee.
+Scones are considered sweet (or savory) single-serve bread, often enjoyed with a cup of tea or coffee.

 Let's talk about the gluten free flours you can use to make these gluten free scone recipes.
 I share a lot of great gluten free baking tips that can help you become a better baker.